JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-ios-integration-overview.md

 [//]: # (title: iOS integration methods)

 You can integrate a Kotlin Multiplatform shared module into your iOS app.
-For that, an [iOS framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html) is generated from the shared module.
-Then, you should add it as a dependency to the iOS project:
+For that, you generate an [iOS framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html) from the shared module and then add it as a dependency to the iOS project:

 ![iOS integration scheme](ios-integration-scheme.svg)